UYSio/plato-tools/examples/my-website/2017/02/26/great-men-or-how-to-conduct-a-meeting.md

 title: "Great Men, or How To Conduct A Meeting"
-description: "Imported from Ghost using platos-ghost."
+description: "Richard Feynman remembers a particular meetin..."
 layout: post
 tags: plato-video meetings work
 category: blog